 Airsoft Gameplay & Environment

 This is not meant to be a way to deter you from using your motorcycle helmet.
 However, consider the nature of the Airsoft game itself.
 At times it can be a fast-paced game where players will run, jump, and crawl across different terrain.
 Will you be able to wear your motorcycle helmet for several hours while running, jumping and shooting other players?
 Also, consider the environment where you will be playing and how natural conditions such as weather will affect you.
 If you play in a warmer climate, what effect will this have on you wearing your motorcycle helmet?
-I’ve written a review of the MICH 2000 helmet and why this is inexpensive head protection is the best bang for your buck (click here).
+So what do I use?
+I use and can recommend the OneTigris Helmet MICH 2000 Tactical Helmet.
+The One Tigris helmet was crafted for durability, feather-light performance, and has the flexibility to easily attach sporting options, ensuring a resilient and customizable experience on the field.
+It’s what I use!

 Also, consider that motorcycle helmets with face shields are as prone to fogging issues as most face shields and goggles are.
 There are many anti-fogging products that reportedly help eliminate or reduce lens fogging.
 Some DIY’ers have proposed using an “old divers secret” which is use a little bit of mild liquid dish soap, like Dawn.
 Dish soap will help reduce or prevent fogging when applied to goggles and face shields.
 The only drawback reported by the DIY’ers was mild streaking.
 Whatever you choose to remedy a fogging issue, always remember to apply any fixes from a safe location.
 Removing your face protection on the field during battle opens you up to the possibility of an injury.